Why is Creativity Important for Innovation and Growth

 I mean, it’s crazy to think about the L.A.
 County Clerk and Registrar Recorder.
 These guys do elections, marriage certificates, new businesses, and they’re doing deeply human human-centered work for voting systems.
 If they can do it, what’s everybody else’s excuse?

-Learn how to exercise your creative muscle with activities and lessons focused on overcoming common barriers in our on-demand online class Unlocking Creativity.
+Exercise your creative muscle with activities and lessons focused on overcoming common barriers in our on-demand online class Unlocking Creativity.

 - choosing a selection results in a full page refresh